BrickBot/BrickBot.github.io/index.md

 * [TinySoar](https://github.com/BrickBot/TinySoar)
   - An implementation of the Soar artificial intelligence architecture that is intended to run on memory constrained devices.
 * [TinyVM](https://github.com/BrickBot/TinyVM)
-  - A replacement firmware and VM that can execute Java programs in the Lego Mindstorms RCX.
-It supports several of the most useful features of the Java language, such as:    - Object orientation.   - Multi-threading.   - Synchronization.   - Exceptions.   - Type safety (in principle, no hanging/crashing).
-Like other firmware replacements (e.g. legOS and pbForth), TinyVM breaks the 32-variable limit  imposed by Lego's official firmware.
-Additionally, TinyVM offers:    - No need to install a cross-compiler.   - Easy to install in general, even under CygWin.   - Over 16 Kb of memory for programs and objects.   - Firmware deletes itself when you try to     download other firmware.   - An emulation tool.   - Access to buttons, motors and sensors.   - Sensor listeners.   - Nice APIs like you only find in Java.
-Starting with 0.2.0:    - Capability to rerun programs.   - Full persistence of all objects across runs.   - Timers and time routines (Time.sleep).   - java.util.Random.   - Capability to print characters on the LCD.
+  - A replacement firmware and VM that can execute Java programs in the Lego Mindstorms RCX, supporting several of the most useful features of the Java language.
+  - Breaks the 32-variable limit imposed by the official Lego firmware (like other firmware replacements such as brickOS and pbForth also do)
+  - No need to install a cross-compiler
   - The progenitor of [leJOS](https://github.com/BrickBot/leJOS)
 * [tvm-rcx](https://github.com/BrickBot/tvm-rcx)
   - A Transterpreter Virtual Machine (TVM) wrapper for the Lego MindStorms RCX